 Moss views the United States as a nation rife with white racism and injustice.
 In his introduction to a 2007 TUCC newsletter article about the entertainment industry and African Americans, for instance, he wrote: “Currently, there are about eight companies controlling 90% of everything we hear, read, watch on television or view in the movie theater.
 These companies operate with contempt and disdain for the Black community.”

 “Based on their skin condition, they [the lepers] were considered to be second-class citizens.
 They had a skin issue.
 They had a skin disease.
 And the lepers lived in a leper project.
 The lepers had bad health care.
 The lepers were disrespected.
 They had funny names for lepers.
 The lepers were considered inferior.
 They had an inferior school system.
 The lepers lived in a ghetto leper colony.
 The lepers were segregated from everybody else.”

-Moss further implied that whites — who, in his estimation, continue to segregate blacks both socially and economically — are the “enemy” of African Americans.
+Moss further implied that whites — who, in his estimation, continued to segregate blacks both socially and economically — were the “enemy” of African Americans.

 Nicknamed the “hip-hop pastor” by his congregants, Moss has criticized middle-class America for not accepting the “prophetic brilliance” of black so-called “thugs.”
 “There are times,” Moss said in one sermon, “when our prejudice keeps us from hearing ghetto prophets, who preach a brand of thug theology which keeps us from hearing the truth from their lips because of their coarse language and ragged subject-verb agreement.”